Hurricane Sandy rains on U.S. presidential campaign

 Virginia's Republican governor, Bob McDonnell, declared a state of emergency on Friday, urging residents to prepare for the storm.
 Washington, D.C., is also in Sandy's projected path.

 Obama was flying to New Hampshire to campaign on Saturday.
-His campaign schedule for Monday includes a stop in Prince William County, Virginia, with former President Bill Clinton.
-That rally could be affected if Sandy hits the state.
+On Monday, he was set to be in Ohio, another battleground state, which forecasters said could be affected by Sandy in the middle of the week.

 'FRANKENSTORM'

-The storm - already dubbed "Frankenstorm" by some weather watchers because it combines elements of a tropical cyclone and a winter storm - poses many practical problems for candidates.
+The unusual late-season hybrid storm - already dubbed "Frankenstorm" by some weather watchers because it combines elements of a tropical cyclone and a winter storm - poses many practical problems for candidates.

 Travel plans could be disrupted as contenders hop from city to city in the last frantic days before the election.
-Campaigns are also unlikely to get as much news coverage when local television and radio stations devote time to weather coverage.
+Campaigns are also unlikely to get as much news coverage when local television and radio stations are devoting time to weather coverage.

 And millions of dollars in television advertisements - already paid for - will go unseen if voters in the crucial swing states are left without power for days.

-Election officials said they would do everything possible to ensure that voting goes on, even if problems from the storm persisted until November 6.
+Election officials said they would do everything possible to ensure that voting goes on, even if problems from the storm persist until Nov.
+6.

 "I have heard from some states like Virginia and Maryland that they are definitely working on contingency plans for problems that may arise as a result of the storm," said Kay Stimson, communications director for the National Association of Secretaries of State.